 How to talk about death and funeral planning

-You might struggle to bring it up in conversation or avoid the topic, but it’s important to talk about death and funeral planning with your loved ones.
+You might struggle to talk about death and dying, but it's important to discuss funeral planning with your loved ones.

-Whether you’re unsure where to start, what to say, or looking for help with planning, this article covers everything you need to know.
+Whether you're unsure of where to start or what to say, or you're looking for help with planning, this article covers everything you need to know.

 On this page:

 - Why is it important to talk about death and funerals?

 - What can happen if you don't talk about death with loved ones?

 - Tips for starting the conversation